liviur/LRGooglePlusClient/README.md

 ## Usage guide
 Before going into the sharing methods - you might note there are sign in , sign out and disconnect methods.
-While those methods exist to simplify the usage and give you the opertunity to present relevant UI - if you try to share without loging in - it will simply save the share data until a succesful login has happened.
+While those methods exist to simplify the usage and give you the opportunity to present relevant UI - if you try to share without logging in - it will simply save the share data until a successful login has happened.

 ### signIn
 Sign in with Google plus method.